-Michigan Pharmacists Transforming Care and Quality (MPTCQ) is a statewide consortium led by the University of Michigan Health System (UMHS).
+Michigan Pharmacists Transforming Care and Quality (MPTCQ) was a statewide consortium led by the University of Michigan Health System (UMHS).
 OSP is one of ten physician organizations from across Michigan selected to participate in MPTCQ.
-The main objectives are to adopt and modify clinical infrastructure and process elements of the integrated pharmacist practice model, as well as improve patient care and outcomes through pharmacist integration in primary care practices.
-By incorporating pharmacists in direct patient care, it is expected that performance will improve on several quality and process related measures including, but not limited to HEDIS, STARS, and QRS.
+Objectives were to adopt and modify clinical infrastructure and process elements of the integrated pharmacist practice model, as well as improve patient care and outcomes through pharmacist integration in primary care practices.
+By incorporating pharmacists in direct patient care, we demonstrated performance improvement on several quality and process related measures including, but not limited to HEDIS and STARS.

 The State Innovation Model (SIM) Patient Centered Medical Home (PCMH) Initiative was Michigan’s three-year State Innovation Model grant from the Centers for Medicaid and Medicare Services (CMS) testing both delivery and payment system changes.
-In the SIM model, embedded care managers function as integral, fully-involved members of every participating care team to further enhance the cost-effective, high quality care provided.
-Care managers partner with the physician-led care team to enhance patient experience and quality outcomes by supporting coordination of care within the medical system and to improve disease management and utilization.
-SIM also seeks to include an appreciation for the social determinants of health and to enhance partnerships within communities.
-In addition to care managers, SIM PCMH care teams can include care coordinators to expand the care team out into the community.
-Oakland Southfield Physicians (OSP) was pleased to sponsor practices selected to participate as a continuation of their MIPCT program participation.
+In the SIM model, embedded care managers functioned as integral, fully-involved members of every participating care team to further enhance the cost-effective, high quality care provided.
+Care managers partnered with physician-led care teams to enhance patient experience and quality outcomes by supporting coordination of care within the medical system and to improve disease management and utilization.
+SIM also included a focus on the social determinants of health and enhancing partnerships within community agencies.
+Oakland Southfield Physicians (OSP) was pleased to sponsor practices selected to participate in this program.